sobolevn/sobolevn.github.io/_pages/about.md

 I also run a few side projects:

 - [hrvs.tech](https://hrvs.tech/) where I help recruiters to write great vacancies for developers
+- [drylabs.io](https://drylabs.io/) where I consult people about their architecture and design decisions.
+This project is started with sustainable open-source model in mind

 ## Stack